syncfusion/blazor-docs/src/grid/datagrid/how-to/cascading-dropdownlist-with-grid-editing.md

----
-title: "Cascading DropDownList with DataGrid editing"
-component: "DataGrid"
-description: "Learn how to render cascading dropdownlist with editing in the Blazor DataGrid component"
----

 # Cascading DropDownList with DataGrid editing

 You can achieve the Cascading DropDownList with datagrid editing by using the [`EditTemplate`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) property of the [`GridColumn`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html) component.